BinaryHeartNT/BinaryHeart/README.md

 ### You will need...
 - A computer (but an iPad also works)
 - A Github account
-- A Replit account (you can sign in with a Github or Google account)
+- A Replit account (you can sign in with a Github or Google account)*
+* Just to note, you can use whatever you see fit if you are more experienced, such as GitHub codespaces or another IDE.
+Just make sure you are comfortable with whatever you use, especially pushing changes

 ### Getting started
 1. Get added as a collaborator to the repo (ask one of the BH web dev leaders!).